-Provision of a sovereign loan of up to USD 65 million (EUR 57.5 million) to the Republic of Uzbekistan for the benefit of State Unitary Enterprise Namangan Suvokova (the "Company") to finance the rehabilitation of water infrastructure in five districts of Namangan Region (the "Project").
+Provision of a sovereign loan of up to USD 70 million (EUR 63 million) to the Republic of Uzbekistan for the benefit of Limited liability company Namangan Suv Ta'minoti, formerly known as State Unitary Enterprise Namangan Suvokova (the "Company") to finance the rehabilitation of water and wastewater infrastructure in the Namangan Region (the "Project").

-The Project is expected to improve water quality and increase the efficiency of water infrastructure.
+The Project is expected to improve water quality and increase the efficiency of water and wastewater infrastructure.

 EBRD Finance Summary

 Categorised B (EBRD's ESP 2014).
 The Environmental and Social Due Diligence (ESDD) phase of the proposed PIP was carried out as part of the feasibility study by an independent international consultant.
 It included a review of current Environmental and Social (E&S) practices, an assessment of the Project's potential E&S impacts and a review of the Company's E&S provisions and management capacities.

 PIP together with the ESAP will enable a larger proportion (170,000 people) of the local population to access reliable clean drinking water and achieve compliance with national and EU drinking water quality standards and will bring the wastewater treatment in Chrust in line with Urban Waste Water Treatment Directive.
 Still long term investments will be required for large scale extensions and improvements to the water supply and sewage system to achieve compliance with the national and EU requirements for the whole population.
 These further expansion and improvements to the water supply system need to be included in the long term investment programme.
 At this time the financing for the long-term investment programme from the Companies' own revenues cannot be confirmed and no potential sources of external funding has been identified.
 Therefore, on account of constraints arising from affordability and limited financial resources, derogation will be sought from the EBRD's Environmental and Social Policy (2014).